|Image: the spring of the river Aggitis.|

 |1978||first dive through the siphon by French and Greek speleologists, lead by Avagianós.|

 |1999||cave developed as a show cave.|

 |2000||opened to the public.|

 |Image: the water wheel in the entrance hall was driven by the cave river and transported some water of the river up into a water pipe.
 This was the water supply of the village Aggitis.|

 The river Aggitis has its spring at the small village Aggitis, northwest of Dráma, at the foot of a marble mountain, belonging to the Rodopen mountain range.
-The marble is quarried all around.
-The river runs south through a wide valley and enters a gorge near Alistrati.
-Then it runs again through a wide valley where it meets the river Strimonas, which flows into the Mediterranean sea soon after at Amfipoli.
+The marble is quarried in numerous small quarries in the area.
+The river runs south from its springs, through a wide valley and enters a gorge near Alistrati.
+Then it runs again through a wide valley where it meets the river Strimonas, which flows into the Mediterranean Sea at Amfipoli.